 Gains from Land Preservation - To the extent an individual’s federal gain includes gain or loss recognized on the sale or transfer of a Land Preservation Tax Credit, the individual is required to subtract the gain or add back the loss on their Virginia return.
 Report on Schedule ADJ, Line 6, Code 51.

 Income taxed as a long-term capital gain, or any income taxed as investment services partnership income for federal tax purposes is allowed as a subtraction provided the income is attributable to an investment in a “qualified business” as defined in Va.
 Code § 58.1-339.4 or in any other technology business approved by the Secretary of Technology.
+Qualified businesses include those related to advanced computing, advanced materials, advanced manufacturing, agricultural technologies, biotechnology, electronic device technology, energy, environmental technology, medical device technology, nanotechnology, or any similar technology related field.
 The business must have its principal facility in Virginia and less than $3 million in annual revenues for the fiscal year preceding the investment.
-The investment must be made between the dates of April 1, 2010, and June 30, 2013.
+The investment must be made between the dates of April 1, 2010, and June 30, 2015.
 Taxpayers claiming the Qualified Equity and Subordinated Debt Credit cannot claim this subtraction relating to investments in the same business.
 In addition, no investment is “qualified” for this deduction if the business performs research in Virginia on human embryonic stem cells.
 Report on Schedule ADJ, Line 6, Code 52.
 Code of Virginia Section 58.1-322(C)(35).